Commencement is held twice annually, once in December and once in May.

 a full kitchen (including refrigerator) and pump-assisted water storage supplying

-water permanently to kitchen sink, lavatory sink, and toilet.
+water permanently to a kitchen sink, lavatory sink, and toilet.

 - ADDITIONAL POLICIES

-Additional policies that will pertain to the RV permitted lots consist of:
+Additional policies that will pertain to the RV permitted lots to consist

 A) University Policy #81 “Alcoholic Beverages”